MoMenne/cs50x-stlouis/helpful-resources/CS50-IDE/debugger.md

 # Fixing the Debugger

-Just a few miscellaneous notes on the Debugger:
+Please take a moment here to read a few things about the CS50 IDE Debugger.
+We will talk about:

 1. How to fix it
 2. The fact that it is awesome